Akamu and the Revenge of the Matu

 Encircling the magnificent temple was a high wooden wall constructed from finely carved wooden poles.
 The fortification was built to protect innocents, a secure enclosure to keep the pain of war, torment, and persecution at bay.
 The Temple of Refuge was sacred, a haven for any islander, whether he or she was a wounded soldier or a criminal.

-Occasionally, Kahuna Maka glanced across from where she milled her ingredients to observe Puhala.
+Occasionally, Kahuna Maka glanced across from where she milled her ingredients to observe Akamu.
 As he lay wounded on his sleeping mat, she counted the frequency of his breaths, the beads of sweat on his skin, the levels of his pain.

 She was unfazed by the way he bled from the deep, finger-long gash that cut across his leg or the wounds that covered his hands.
-It was almost as if she enjoyed watching Puhala suffer.
+It was almost as if she enjoyed watching Akamu suffer.

 “La'au?
 These simple herbs?
 I hope you don’t think this la'au will heal you.”